 Can you use acrylic paint on skin?

-Only non-toxic acrylics can be used on the skin.
-Technically, nowadays all acrylic brands produce non-toxic paint, but still, it contains a lot of chemicals and you will never know what effect it can cause.
+Technically, only non-toxic acrylics can be used on the skin.
+Nowadays all acrylic brands produce non-toxic paint, but still, it contains a lot of chemicals and you will never know what effect it can cause.

 Definitely never use it on sensitive skin!